subdiox/hankana2/README.md

 # Hankana 2
 New version of Hankana, which adds hankaku-kana candidate to your keyboard.
+Supports from iOS 7 to iOS 11 at least.

 # Installation from Cydia
 1. Add repo [http://subdiox.com/cydia](http://subdiox.com/cydia)